benhallouk/HCLC-Portal/README.md

 12. Analytics
 13. Adding new client by admins

-# Get Involved
+# How can I get involved
 As a Fresh Innovate team, we highly believe in social coding and open collaboration.
-We would like to encourage any of the GitHub developers to contribute to hackney-portal.
+We would like to encourage any of the GitHub developers to contribute to hackney-Portal Project.

 # Contribute

-If you are interested in contributing, we would like you to follow best coding practices as we do and use the latest and gratest technology as we do.
+By contributing to Hackney-Portal Project, you will be a valued member of passionate team, we would like you to follow best coding practices as we do and use the latest and gratest technology as we do.

+# Learn more about how we collaborate using Github:

 # Code Standards